luizpfern/luizpfern/README.md

 ## Hello, I'm Luiz Garcia!

-I’m a Computer Science student from Ribeirão Preto/SP, Brazil.
+I’m a Computer Science student from Ribeirão Preto/SP, Brazil, currently in my 6th semester at UNIP (Universidade Paulista).

-I’m currently working as a full-stack developer, using multiple technologies to build web and application solutions.
-I enjoy tackling challenges that require creative and practical approaches.
+I'm currently working as a full-stack developer intern, where I use a range of technologies including Node.js, SQL Server, Angular, MongoDB, Swagger, and more to develop web and backend applications.
+This experience has strengthened my skills in building applications, designing REST APIs, managing databases, and integrating systems.

 Separately, I have a strong interest in artificial intelligence, particularly neural networks and their role in advancing technology.
 I am continuously improving my knowledge in this field.